Child Custody Legalities In Turkey

 Article 336 and subsequent articles of the Turkish Civil Code regulate who will have custody, taking into account various situations.
 Accordingly, if the parents are married, both of them will exercise the right of custody together.
 However, if the joint life is terminated or separation occurs, the judge may give custody to one of the spouses.
 In case of the decease of one of the spouses, custody will belong to the survivor, and in case of divorce, custody will belong to the spouse to whom it is left.
 If the parents are not married, custody belongs to the mother.
 If the mother has a condition that prevents her from using custody, for instance, if she is young, limited or dead, or if custody has been taken from her, the judge may decide to appoint a guardian for the child or give custody to the father, depending on the child’s best interests.

-Child Custody In Divorce Cases
+Child Custody In Divorce In Turkey

 In Turkish judicial practice, custody is usually temporarily given to one of the spouses as a precaution, upon the opening of a divorce case.
 Once the divorce takes place, it is decided to whom custody will be given.

-In this context, issues related to the child’s special criteria such as the child’s gender, date of birth, education level, who the child is studying with, whether the party requesting custody is interested in the child’s educational status, his health, and who can provide treatment opportunities based on his health condition are also taken into consideration.
+In this context, issues related to the child’s special conditions such as the child’s gender, date of birth, education level, who the child is studying with, whether the party requesting custody is interested in the child’s educational status, his health, and who can provide treatment opportunities based on his health condition are also taken into consideration.

-In Which Cases The Custody Of The Child Is Not Given To The Mother?
+Under Turkish Law, In Which Cases The Custody Of The Child Is Not Given To The Mother?

-Custody of underage children and children in need of maternal affection and care is given to the mother.
+Custody of underage children and children in need of maternal affection and care is mostly given to the mother.
 As long as it is understood that there is no obstacle to assuming custody, and if the child does not declare a desire to live with the father, custody is usually given to the mother.

 Joint Custody and Recognition and Enforcement Cases of Joint Custody in Turkish Law